sparkflows/sparkflows-docs/docs/databricks/admin-guide/databricks-connections.rst

   * Global : Everyone has access to these connections.
   * Group  : Users belonging to the group have access to these connections.
-  * Project: The owner of the project and the groups with which the Project has been shared with have access to the Project level connections.
+  * Project : The owner of the project and the groups with which the Project has been shared with have access to the Project level connections.

 Below are the steps required to create Databricks connection: